Zeros of Gaussian Weyl-Heisenberg functions and hyperuniformity of charge: Preparatory Calculations with GWHF

-where $p_{F(z)}$ is the probability density function of $F(z)$.
 The required regularity hypotheses are verified by Proposition~\ref{prop_reg}.
 Since $F(z)$ is a Gaussian circularly symmetric complex random variable with zero mean and variance $H(0)=1$, $p_{F(z)}(0) = \tfrac{1}{\pi}$, and \eqref{eq_KR} follows.
 The independence of $z$ follows from Property~\ref{en:jacfcondstat} in Proposition~\ref{prop_reg}.